-Diffusion models, also known as score-based models \citep{sohl2015deep,song2019generative,ho2020denoising, song2020score, song2020denoising}, have gained widespread popularity in a variety of generative tasks, including image \citep{zhang2023adding}, audio \citep{kong2020diffwave}, and video \citep{esser2023structure} generation.
-Recently, their application has extended to traffic scenario generation, where their ability to generate diverse and controllable outputs is particularly valuable.
-For instance, SceneDM \citep{guo2023scenedm} utilizes a diffusion model to generate consistent joint motions for all agents in a scene.
-MotionDiffuser \citep{jiang2023motiondiffuser} employs a diffusion-based representation for joint multi-agent motion prediction and introduces a constrained sampling framework for controlled trajectory sampling.
-CTG \citep{zhong2023guided} combines diffusion modeling with signal temporal logic (STL) rules to ensure compliance with traffic rules in generated trajectories.
-CTG++ \citep{zhong2023language} leverages Large Language Models (LLMs) to translate user queries into loss functions, guiding the diffusion model toward generating query-compliant scenarios.
-TRACE \citep{rempe2023trace} proposes a guided diffusion model to generate future trajectories for pedestrians, employing analytical loss functions to impose trajectory constraints.
-Other models, such as DiffScene \citep{xu2023diffscene} and Safe-Sim \citep{chang2023controllable}, adopt guided diffusion techniques with adversarial optimization to generate safety-critical traffic scenarios.
-Concurrent work from Waymo \citep{jiang2024scenediffuser} also explored the idea of generating joint agent trajectories for traffic scenario generation.
-They proposed to use amortized diffusion to improve the quality and computational efficiency for closed-loop roll-outs.
+Diffusion models \cite{song2019generative,ho2020denoising, song2020score, song2020denoising} have gained widespread popularity in a variety of generative tasks, including image \cite{zhang2023adding}, audio \cite{kong2020diffwave}, and video \cite{esser2023structure} generation.
+Recently, their application has been extended to traffic scenario generation.
+For instance, SceneDM \cite{guo2023scenedm} utilizes a diffusion model to generate consistent joint motions for all agents in a scene.
+MotionDiffuser \cite{jiang2023motiondiffuser} employs a diffusion-based representation for joint multi-agent motion prediction and introduces a constrained sampling framework for controlled trajectory sampling.
+CTG \cite{zhong2023guided} combines diffusion modeling with signal temporal logic (STL) rules to ensure compliance with traffic rules in generated trajectories.
+CTG++ \cite{zhong2023language} leverages Large Language Models (LLMs) to translate user queries into loss functions, guiding the diffusion model toward generating query-compliant scenarios.
+TRACE \cite{rempe2023trace} proposes a guided diffusion model to generate future trajectories for pedestrians, employing analytical loss functions to impose trajectory constraints.
+Other models, such as DiffScene \cite{xu2023diffscene} and Safe-Sim \cite{chang2023controllable}, adopt guided diffusion techniques with adversarial optimization to generate safety-critical traffic scenarios.
+SceneDiffuser \cite{jiang2024scenediffuser} proposed to use amortized diffusion to improve the quality and computational efficiency for closed-loop rollouts.
 While our work is closely related to these guided diffusion models, these approaches often remain limited to specific tasks and lack versatility across different simulation applications.
-Additionally, there has been limited conceptual exploration of diffusion models within the context of traffic simulation.
-We aim to advance this area by proposing training strategies for diffusion-based behavior generation models and exploring various inference strategies to enhance both realism and versatility.